The 10 p.m. version of me is quiet.

 Because some days aren’t about winning.

-the exercise you promised your body but never had the energy for.
+The exercise you owed your body but did not have the energy for.

 And that’s fine too.